 Am I entitled to be paid for training?
-Columbus Ohio Overtime Attorney
+Columbus Ohio Overtime Attorneys

 You should likely be compensated for your time spent in training.
-Contact our Columbus Ohio Overtime Attorney today!
+Contact our Columbus Ohio Overtime Attorneys today!

 In general, an employer must compensate an employee for all hours worked, including time spent training.
 In other words, training time is ordinarily work time.
 If training occurs while the employee is at work by way of meeting, lecture, or otherwise, the training time is work time.